aabdelghani/RetroCarLightMod/README.md

 This method ensures that the high beam lights are managed automatically based on the driver’s input and the vehicle’s operational status, enhancing both safety and convenience.

+## Function: `checkBrakeLight(int brakeLight, int brakeLightRelay)`

+This function controls the brake light based on the input from a specific pin.

+- **Parameters**:
+  - `brakeLight`: The index for the input pin associated with the brake light.
+  - `brakeLightRelay`: The index for the relay controlling the brake light.
+- **Functionality**:
+  - If the brake light input is high (`IO_HIGH`), the brake light is turned on, and the display shows a specific pattern.
+  - If the brake light input is low (`IO_LOW`), the brake light is turned off.

+## Function: `checkMarkerLight(int markerLight, int markerLightRelay)`

+Controls the marker lights of the vehicle based on the digital input received.

+- **Parameters**:
+  - `markerLight`: The index for the input pin associated with marker lights.
+  - `markerLightRelay`: The index for the relay controlling the marker lights.
+- **Functionality**:
+  - If the marker light input is high, the marker lights are turned on, along with a specific display pattern.
+  - If the input is low, the marker lights are turned off.

+## Function: `checkHeadLight(int headLight, int headLightRelay)`

+Manages the headlight operation based on ignition status and input state.

+- **Parameters**:
+  - `headLight`: The index for the input pin associated with the headlights.
+  - `headLightRelay`: The index for the relay controlling the headlights.
+- **Functionality**:
+  - If the ignition is on and the headlight input is high, the headlights are turned on if the `markerFlag` is set, accompanied by a specific display pattern.
+  - If the headlight input is low or if the ignition is off, the headlights are turned off.

+In each function, `TubeDisplay4Bit()` is called to update the display, providing visual feedback on the light's status.
+This integration between the vehicle's lighting system and the display enhances user interaction and system responsiveness.

+## Function: `checkBlinkers(int rightBlinker, int leftBlinker, int relayOffset, unsigned long currentTime)`

+This function manages the vehicle's blinker lights, ensuring that only the appropriate blinker is active at any given time based on the input states.

+- **Parameters**:
+  - `rightBlinker`: The index for the input pin associated with the right blinker.
+  - `leftBlinker`: The index for the input pin associated with the left blinker.
+  - `relayOffset`: The base index for the relays controlling the blinkers.
+  - `currentTime`: Current time in milliseconds, used to manage blinking timing.
+- **Functionality**:
+  - Checks the state of both blinkers.
+If both are high, it resets both blinkers to prevent simultaneous activation.
+  - If only one blinker is active, it displays a custom character for that blinker and manages its state through the `checkSingleButton` function.

+## Function: `checkSingleButton(int blinker, int relay, unsigned long currentTime)`

+Controls the blinking of a single blinker relay based on a time interval.

+- **Parameters**:
+  - `blinker`: The input pin index for the blinker.
+  - `relay`: The relay index controlling the blinker.
+  - `currentTime`: Current time in milliseconds, used to manage blinking timing.
+- **Functionality**:
+  - Toggles the blinker relay on and off based on the `blinkDuration` and the `currentTime`, creating a blinking effect.

+## Function: `setup()`
+Initializes the input/output pins for the system.

+## Function: `loop()`
+Main execution loop that continuously checks and updates the state of all inputs and controls the overall operation of the system.

+- Reads all inputs and checks the state of buttons or switches.
+- Manages the blinking of an LED based on the state changes detected and the time elapsed.
+- Calls various functions to update the states of lights and other systems based on the input readings.